-I took a class about Psychology of Engagement, learning the methodologies and vocabulary needed to create highly engaging products.
-I am applying them to a product of my choosing.
+I recently took a class on the Psychology of Engagement, where I learned the methodologies and vocabulary needed to create highly engaging products.
+I am applying these concepts to a product of my choosing.

-A product that got me "hooked" is an app I checked daily for my savings and investment.
-The intended behaviour for using the product is to deposit and save money.
-I love to see the progress I make every night, as it’s rewarding to grow my account balance.
-The internal trigger that drives my engagement with this product is my goal to reach financial freedom.
+One product that has me "hooked" is an app I use daily to manage my savings and investments.
+The intended behavior of this product is to encourage users to deposit and save money.
+I find it rewarding to check my account balance every night and see my progress.
+The internal trigger driving my engagement with this product is my goal of achieving financial freedom.

-Based on customer feedback, Banks love our Vault product, a ledger on cloud-native platforms (including Amazon Web Services, Google Cloud Platform, Microsoft Azure) with no legacy technology.
-Through Smart Contracts, Vault can be configured to run any type of retail bank product with flexibility, such as current accounts, savings accounts, loans, credit cards, and mortgages.
-Banks’ customers are getting easy to spend money but have difficulty saving money.
+According to customer feedback, banks are enamored with our Vault product.
+It's a ledger system that operates on cloud-native platforms like Amazon Web Services, Google Cloud Platform, and Microsoft Azure, without relying on legacy technology.
+Vault can be configured through Smart Contracts to run any type of retail banking product, such as checking accounts, savings accounts, loans, credit cards, and mortgages.
+However, bank customers often find it easy to spend money but difficult to save.

-- Behaviour 1: Spending money (e.g. paying monthly rent using current account)
+- Behavior 1: Spending money (e.g., paying monthly rent through a checking account)

-- Behaviour 2: Saving money (e.g. getting daily interest accrual in a savings account)
+- Behavior 2: Saving money (e.g., accruing daily interest in a savings account)

-- Behaviour 3: Borrowing money (e.g. credit card with reward points or personal loan)
+- Behavior 3: Borrowing money (e.g., using a credit card that offers reward points or taking out a personal loan)